cossacklabs/acra-engineering-demo/README.md

 Everything worked well!
 Now, let's check the content of the database.

 Log into the web PostgreSQL interface [http://www.djangoproject.example:8008](http://www.djangoproject.example:8008) using user/password: `test`/`test`.
-Find your blog post in  `schems > public > Tables > blog_entries`, download and read the content – it's encrypted.
+Find your blog post in  `schemes > public > Tables > blog_entries`, download and read the content – it's encrypted.

 <img src="_pics/db_django.png" width="900">

-So, the blog posts are stored encrypted, but it's transparent for the web reader and the admin interface.
+So, the blog posts are stored encrypted, but it's transparent for site visitors and admins.

 ### 2.4 Check the monitoring

 Open Grafana dashboards to see the performance stats of AcraServer and AcraConnector.
-We collect the metrics, i.e. the number of decrypted AcraStructs, request and response processing time, etc.
+We collect following metrics: the number of decrypted AcraStructs, request and response processing time.

 Grafana is available at [http://www.djangoproject.example:3000](http://www.djangoproject.example:3000).